The garden you have has two environments to consider:

 Planting a garden

-If planting a larger plant; then dig a hole wider than the pot, but not too deep you want the base of the plant to be at the same depth of soil as it is in the pot.
+If planting a larger plant; then dig a hole wider than the pot.
+Not too deep you want the base of the plant to be at the same depth of soil as it is in the pot.

 Then empty a whole watering can of water into the hole and let it drain away.
 The plant is tipped out of the pot and the roots that coil round the soil are teased out, to encourage them to branch outwards.
 If the plant needs staking then put the stake or support in then.

-Bulbs should be planted pointy end up, and generally the rule is that the depth of the hole is about 3 times the size of the bulb – if you plant large bulbs on the surface, then they won’t survive well, they don’t flower well and you have wasted your money.
+Bulbs should be planted pointy end up.
+Generally the rule is that the depth of the hole is about 3 times the size of the bulb – if you plant large bulbs on the surface, then they won’t survive well, they don’t flower well and you have wasted your money.

 If your ‘bulb’ doesn’t have a pointy end, then it is probably a corm and these are generally planted just below the surface.

-If you are plagued by squirrels, who love digging up and nicking bulbs, then you can put a layer of chicken wire on the surface and peg it down – which stops them digging.
+If you are plagued by squirrels, who love digging up and nicking bulbs.
+Put a layer of chicken wire on the surface and peg it down – which stops them digging.

 Once planted, put a marker there so you remember where the bulbs are, or don’t, and be surprised the following year when ‘things’ pop up!
 Lastly, you plant bulbs in the Autumn, early Winter for them to flower in the Spring, and in the early Spring for plants to flower from Summer through to Autumn.

-At the risk of sounding hypocritical, when sowing seeds directly onto soil, sow in short straight lines, this is because once the seedlings start to show, weed seed and your seeds look pretty identical, so by sowing in short lines, you can easily identify those you want and those you don’t.
+At the risk of sounding hypocritical, when sowing seeds directly onto soil, sow in short straight lines.
+This is because once the seedlings start to show, weed seed and your seeds look pretty identical.
+By sowing in short lines, you can easily identify those you want and those you don’t.

 Mark the area

 As the plants mature, remove those smaller plants again and you should be left with only the most vigorous and healthy ones left.
-I know you have spent money on seeds, but if you don’t thin them out, they all vie for the sunlight and nutrition in the soil and none of them grow as well or as fast as you want.
+If you don’t thin them out, they all vie for the sunlight and nutrition in the soil and none of them grow as well or as fast as you want.

-Plants send out millions of seeds each year, but only a few make it to a mature plant, so you are only doing what nature does when you nurture the strongest and chuck away the weakest.
+Plants send out millions of seeds each year, but only a few make it to a mature plant.
+You are only doing what nature does when you nurture the strongest and chuck away the weakest.

 Why not contact me; email email@example.com if you need any advice

 This may sound blindingly obvious, but when watering, water the soil and not the plant.
-It is OK to splash the leaves with water from the hose, I mean we all appreciate a shower, but so many people then wander off and splash the leaves of the next plant and neither plant gets what is required.
+It is OK to splash the leaves with water from the hose, I mean we all appreciate a shower, but if you just splash the leaves the plant never gets what is required.

-So when watering, count, large pots get a slow count of 20-30, smaller pots get 10-15 and water the soil at the base of the plant.
+So when watering, count, large pots get a slow count of 20-30, smaller pots get 10-15.
+Water the soil at the base of the plant.
 This has two advantages, firstly, enough water gets onto the surface and as such there is plenty to seep down into the soil before the sun evaporates it.

-Secondly, you want to encourage the plant to push its roots deep to find water, if a little water is sprinkled on the surface, then the water roots will grow closer to the surface to find water – but this leaves them more susceptible to drought as the soil surface obviously dries out much more quickly, leaving you needing to water more often.
+Secondly,encourage the plant to push its roots deep to find water.
+If water is sprinkled on the surface, then the water roots will grow up to the surface to find water.
+This leaves them more susceptible to drought as the soil surface obviously dries out much more quickly.